How to accept "Google Docs" or "Office 365" submissions to my assignment?

 - Once the students click on the page activity, they will be able to fill in the form without leaving the Radix LM

-How can I test reading fluency of my students online?
+How can I test the reading fluency of my students online?

 Using Read Aloud activity could be a great way of testing fluency or a pronunciation quiz in a foreign language course.
 Students must have a microphone connected to their computers to be able to do this activity.